Yug34/megalith/src/content/blog/asserting-your-assumptions.md

 What if I create a natural language such that I could talk to the computer directly in machine code after compiling the natural language phrases.

 Hi, I'm Guido Van Rossum.

+Day: Aim for a Tuesday, Wednesday, or Thursday for optimal workweek engagement.

+Time (IST): Target a posting window around 5:00–7:00 PM IST to align with the U.S. morning peaks and the general midweek engagement rhythm.
 ```
 -->